ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 External-beam radiation therapy is the type of radiation therapy used most often for pancreatic cancer.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 There are different ways that radiation therapy can be given:

 Traditional radiation therapy.
 This is also called conventional or standard fraction radiation therapy.
 It is made up of daily treatments of lower doses of radiation per fraction or day.
-It is given over 5 to 6 weeks in total.
+It is given over 5 to 6 weeks in total and is generally given during the week with weekends off from treatment.

 Proton beam therapy.
 This is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.
 It also lessens the amount of healthy tissue that receives radiation.
 Proton beam therapy may be given for a standard amount of time or for a shorter time like SBRT.
 It is not yet known whether it works better than standard radiation therapy, and it may not be an option for every person.
 It should be given in treatment centers that have the experience and skills needed to use this treatment for pancreatic cancer, which may only be available through a clinical trial.